-On-site staff development training offered by EQED and publisher-based training are sought out, identified and provided to all appropriate course related certificated staff.
+On-site professional development training provided by Kagan Cooperative Learning and ICOE on Thinking Maps.
 Conference attendance and school workshops before the beginning of the school year are offered as well.
 Additional opportunities for professional development are made available to support instructional programs in accordance with school plans.